turnkeylinux-apps/tkldev/docs/development/buildprocess.rst

 G) common ``removelists-final`` (i.e. /turnkey/fab/common/removelists-final/).

-An ``overlay``: a directory containing files to be overlaid on top of ``root.patched``, relevative to /.
-For example youroverlay/etc/hostname will be copied into root.patched/etc/hostname.
+An ``overlay``: a directory containing files to be overlaid on top of ``root.patched``, relative to /.
+For example your overlay/etc/hostname will be copied into root.patched/etc/hostname.

 A ``conf`` script: any executable script in ``conf.d`` of the product